defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 In addition to security audits, there are a number of "side projects" I hope to work on to support Zcash's security.

-### Wallet Edge Cases

-A recommendation I've made in all of my wallet audits so far is to implement better integration testing of wallets' state management in the face of edge cases like reorgs, transactions failing to be mined, and other rare-but-possible occurrences.
-Bugs in handling these kinds of edge cases could leave wallets in invalid states, causing them to break or confuse users about how much funds they have.

-The first step towards improving wallet testing is to enumerate all such edge cases.
-With a complete list of edge cases, the quality of existing wallet tests can be measured by determining which edge cases are covered and which are not.

-In 2023 I hope to release a nearly-complete edge case list, which can then be used by wallet authors to improve their tests.

 ### Office Hours and Other Security Assistance for Projects

 Anyone working in the Zcash ecosystem can now set up a private meeting with me